 Employees of the District are required to contribute 7% of covered compensation to the Plan.
 The contributions are deducted from the employee's wages or salary and remitted by the District to the Plan on a monthly basis.
-The District's contractually required contribution rate for the year ended December 31, 2023, was 8.99% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-The District's actual contributions to the Plan for the year ended December 31, 2023 were \$1,232,342.
+The District's contractually required contribution rate for the year ended December 31, 2023, was 10.64% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+For December 31, 2024, the contribution rate was 8.99%.
+The District's contribution expense to the Plan for the year ended December 31, 2024 was \$1,250,638.